WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 So I said, “No. With me, you will find out after one year.”
 [Laughs.]
 And then we started a very fruitful analysis.

-                         OLIVER COPE
+#### OLIVER COPE
-I can see that this is an area where the other members of the medical profession failed to grasp—-of course, they’re so used to being right in the middle of things, and you’re trying to remove yourself as a personality.
-And any troubles—-because you’re not in the middle of it, you’re not trying to influence it.
+I can see that this is an area where the other members of the medical profession failed to grasp—of course, they’re so used to being right in the middle of things, and you’re trying to remove yourself as a personality.
+And any troubles—because you’re not in the middle of it, you’re not trying to influence it.
 At what point do you decide to try to influence your patient?
 Or do you never . . .

-                        MRS. BIBRING
+#### MRS. BIBRING
 Oh yes.
 I don’t try to influence, I try to offer a suggestion, what we call an interpretation.
 At the time when we feel that the pattern has come close together, it